 The screed must possess some unique characteristics to make it suitable to install in the flooring system.
 These features will include,

 Core cutting is a machine used to create an opening for pipes, wires, ventilating, or air conditioning vents to fit through, and to avoid going through reinforcement, core cutting must be carefully planned.

-When need to do core cut, then first locate the rebar using a metal detector, mark the rebar position on the concrete surface and ensure the main reinforcement bars are not cut to do core cut by adjusting location.
+When need to do a core cut, then first locate the rebar using a metal detector, mark the rebar position on the concrete surface, and ensure the main reinforcement bars are not cut to do the core cut by adjusting the location.

 Uses Of The Core Cutter Machine

 - Creating a hole for installing ducts for A.Cs, pipes, etc.